fofinho666/tug_of_war/README.md

 Atoms in Elixir are used as tags, in this case we are tagging that the agent creations as successfully.

 The `#PID<...>` that we saved on the agent variable, is the process identifier of the agent.
-The agent is a Elixir process which is isolated and very lightweight in terms of memory and CPU.
+The agent is an Elixir process which is isolated and very lightweight in terms of memory and CPU.

 As we can see, we've updated and requested the agent's state using its PID.
 Processes in Elixir only interact with the outside through messages, so basically what happened was that we just send a message to that process to get or update the status